kaltura/DeveloperPortalDocs/documentation/Media-Ingest-and-Preperation/schedulingAPI.md

 FTP can be used to retrieve [a list of events](ftp://api.kaltura.com/format/ical/schedule_scheduleevent/filter:objectType/KalturaScheduleEventFilter/).
 The maxiumum number of returned results is 10,000 (500 max per page, 20 pages max).
 Partners can use the FTP list to identify which files have changed or are new, and then sync only the delta.

 The results can be filtered on any of the parameters.
-For example: ftp://api.kaltura.com/format/ical/schedule_scheduleevent/filter:objectType/KalturaScheduleEventFilter/filter:resourceIdsLike/RESOURCE-ID
+For example: ftp://api.kaltura.com/format/ical/schedule_scheduleevent/filter:objectType/KalturaScheduleEventFilter/filter:resourceIdsLike/RESOURCE-ID.

-To use FTP, the credentials must be a KMC user.
+To use FTP, you will need to use KC user credentials.
 A user with limited permissions should be created for this purpose only.
 The username should be structured as <partner ID>/<user ID>.

 ### HTTP/S

 You may download files via [HTTP/S](http://www.kaltura.com/api_v3/service/schedule_scheduleevent/action/list/format/ical/filter:objectType/KalturaScheduleEventFilter/).
-The maximum number of returned results is X. Partners will need to use a KS in order to request a list of events.
+The maximum number of returned results is X. Partners will need to use a Kaltura Session (KS) in order to request a list of events.

 The results can be filtered on any of the parameters.
 For example:
 * http://www.kaltura.com/api_v3/service/schedule_scheduleevent/action/list/format/ical/filter:objectType/KalturaScheduleEventFilter/filter:resourceIdsLike/RESOURCE-ID
 * http://www.kaltura.com/api_v3/service/schedule_scheduleevent/action/list/format/ical/filter:objectType/KalturaScheduleEventBaseFilter/filter:startDateGreaterThanOrEqual/0